ejqassem/Node-Tutorial-/README.md

 # Node-Tutorial-
 Basic walk-through of node.js javascript framework

-This application is designed to give the beginning javascript developer a basic understanding of how node.js works and some basic examples demonstrating its uses.
+This application is designed to give the beginning javascript developer a basic understanding of how node.js works, in conjunction with express and other node modules, and some basic examples demonstrating its uses.
 This tutorial is being built as a personal reference, but if there any issues in my code please email: ejqassem@gmail.com or create an issue on this repo.

-# Getting started with Node.js(Express):
+# Getting started with Node.js(Express.js):
 ### 1) With any node.js application, it is important to start off importing dependencies:

 ```javascript